-The month of May has many observances that are extra special this year.
+The month of May has many observances that are extra special for schools.
 Appreciation days for nurses, teachers, and police officers are even more poignant during a pandemic.
-In this post, you will find some FUN elementary music activities for your classroom or distance learning.
-Don’t forget to take a few minutes to acknowledge a few of these special days of recognition.
+In this post, you will find some FUN elementary music activities for your music classroom.
+Set aside a little time to acknowledge a few of these special days of recognition.

 Some other special observances for this month may spark an idea for a lesson or activity for your music classes this month.
 Read on.